Sun-Mountain/circuit_frontend/README.md

 Github: https://github.com/Sun-Mountain/circuit_backend

 ## Tech
-This is a React.js frontend with Django backend, styled with CSS.
+This is a React.js frontend and Django backend, styled with CSS.

 ## Dependencies
 **Frontend**